PHT-Medic/documentation/docs/user_guide/user_interface.md

 #### 2.5.
 Add a FHIR Query

-In this **Extra**-section of the train submission you can past your valid FHIR Query to the train.
+In the **Extra**-section of the train submission you can add your valid FHIR Query to the train.
 It can be either the option with parameters or as URL version.

 You can find more information about the query in this documentation under the section [User Guide -> FHIR Query](./fhir_query.md)